Timely Warning Notice [TWN] / Safety Alert

-The Executive Director of Public Safety & Transportation, or designee, will determine the content, on a case-by-case basis, based on the incident that has occurred.
+The Chief of Campus Safety and Emergency Management of Public Safety & Transportation, or designee, will determine the content, on a case-by-case basis, based on the incident that has occurred.
 The content will provide a clear description of what has been reported without compromising law enforcement efforts and/or jeopardizing the confidentiality of the Victim(s).
 The information will include, to the extent known, the date, time, nature of the offense, brief overview of circumstance, physical description of the Person of Interest(s), law enforcement’s immediate action(s), a request and method for witnesses to contact Public Safety or Law Enforcement, and outline Safety Tips that the Adelphi Community can take to prevent similar occurrences.
 In compliance with the Violence Against Women Reauthorization Act, the names of crime victims will not be published in timely warnings.

 What department or individual is responsible for issuing the Timely Warning?

-The Executive Director of Public Safety & Transportation or designee will approve the dissemination of the TWN/Safety Alert.
+The Chief of Campus Safety and Emergency Management of Public Safety & Transportation or designee will approve the dissemination of the TWN/Safety Alert.
 Once the decision has been made to issue a timely warning, the Department of Public Safety and Transportation is responsible for distributing the warning.
 Timely warnings are distributed via methods reasonably likely to reach the entire campus community and updated as new crime information becomes available.
 This is typically accomplished by: